liflab/beepbeep-3-book/markdown/dictionary/README.md

 ![StreamVariable](images/functions/StreamVariable.png)

 The number inside the diamond represents the stream number.
-By convention, stream numbers start at 1 in drawings.
+By convention, stream numbers start at 1 in diagrams.

 #### `Strings`